rashadism/openchoreo/install/k3d/multi-cluster/README.md

 > The agent will try to connect but won't succeed until you create the BuildPlane resource in Step 6.

 ### 4. Observability Plane (Optional)

+> [!IMPORTANT]
+> Before installing the observability plane, verify that the server CA certificate from Step 1 is already in `install/k3d/multi-cluster/values-op.yaml` under `clusterAgent.tls.serverCAValue`.
+>
+> The values file in the repository already contains the CA certificate.
+If you regenerated it in Step 1, paste the contents of `./agent-cas/server-ca.crt` to update the values file.

 Create cluster and install components: